deepakswami07/phase_0_unit_1/week_3/1_git_started/my_solution.md

  $ git commit -m "message

 ## Release 5: Reflection
 I find using simple command on terminal so much easier than using the app.
 First I was totally intimidated by all the commands, but once you use them and see the result, it is almost magical.
+This was a very useful tutorial.